dutzi/dutzi.github.io/content/blog/react-fast-refresh/index.md

 ---
-title: Adding React Fast Refresh to Your Create React App Project
+title: Adding <em>React Fast Refresh</em> to Your Create React App Project
 date: '2020-01-12T19:56:29.881Z'
 description: 'While it is still in development you can finally try React Fast Refresh in your Create React App project, without even ejecting.'
 tags: ['react', 'react-hot-loader', 'fast-refresh']